How to Choose a VPN: Complete Security Guide for 2026

-With over 1.6 billion people using VPNs globally in 2026, the market is saturated with providers making inflated claims.
+With over 1.6 billion people using VPN services globally in 2026, the market is saturated with providers making inflated claims.
 Many advertise "military-grade encryption" or "complete anonymity" without disclosing logging policies, jurisdiction vulnerabilities, or technical limitations.
 This guide cuts through the marketing to help you evaluate VPN providers based on technical capabilities, verified privacy protections, and real-world use cases.

 VPN Security By The Numbers